 All team communication and administrative duties must be performed in a timely manner.
 Any/all concerns, conflicts, questions or parent issues must be reported to the Chiefs FC administration.

 To be considered for our internship program please submit your resume to me at the email address listed below.
-Thank you again for your interest in the Chiefs FC Internship Porgram.
+Thank you again for your interest in the Chiefs FC Internship Program.

 Regards,